avogel3/school-projects/README.md

 # School Projects 🏫 💻 🐯

-This repo is a collection of most of my school projects completed at LSU during my time as a Computer Science Student.
+This repo is a collection of some of my projects completed at LSU during my time as a Computer Science Student.
 I may come back from time to time to update things/refactor.

 Some other related repos that have not been moved here yet are my implementations of: